 The purpose of this Chapter is to protect the Wetlands, related water resources and adjoining land areas in the Town of Mashpee by prior review and control of activities deemed by the Conservation Commission likely to have significant or cumulative effect upon resource area values, including but not limited to the following: public or private water supply, groundwater, flood control, erosion and sedimentation control, storm damage prevention including coastal storm flowage, water quality, water pollution control, fisheries, shellfish, wildlife habitat and biodiversity, rare species habitat including rare plant species, recreation, agriculture and aquaculture values (collectively, "the wetland values protected by this chapter").
 This Chapter is intended to utilize the Home Rule authority of this municipality to protect additional resource areas, for additional values, with additional standards and procedures stricter than those of the Wetlands Protection Act, G.L.
-Chapter 131, Section 40 and Regulations thereunder, 310 CMR 10 00
+Chapter 131, Section 40 and Regulations thereunder, 310 CMR 10.00.

-History: Amended 10-2-1995 ATM, Article 11, approved by Attorney General 12-1-1995.
+History: Amended 10-2-1995 ATM, Article 11, approved by Attorney General 12-1-1995

-§172-2 Jurisdiction:
+§172-2 Jurisdiction

-Except as permitted by the Conservation Commission or as provided in this bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; lakes; ponds; streams; creeks; beaches; dunes; estuaries; the ocean; lands under waterbodies; lands subject to flooding or inundation by ground water or surface water; lands subject to tidal action, coastal storm flowage, or flooding; lands within on hundred (100') feet of any of the aforesaid resource areas; rivers; and lands within two hundred (200') feet of rivers (collectively the "resource areas protected by this bylaw").
+Except as permitted by the Conservation Commission or as provided in this bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, discharge into, or otherwise alter the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; lakes; ponds; streams; creeks; beaches; dunes; estuaries; the ocean; lands under waterbodies; lands subject to flooding or inundation by ground water or surface water; lands subject to tidal action, coastal storm flowage, or flooding; lands within one hundred and fifty (150') feet of any of the aforesaid resource areas; rivers; and lands within two hundred (200') feet of rivers (collectively the "resource areas protected by this bylaw").
 Said resources shall be protected whether or not they border surface waters.

-History: Amended 5-6-1997, ATM, Article 33, approved by Attorney General 9-25-1997
+History: Amended 5-6-1997, ATM, Article 33, approved by Attorney General 9-25-1997 History: Amended 5-1-2023 ATM, Article 36, approved by the Attorney General 8-7-2023